dhatcher42/recall/readme.md

 print(response)
 ```

 The second field should be "video_url" and if you access the link you'll download the recording of the meeting!
 This output also contains some neat metadata on the meeting so you can reuse this code if you like.
-You can find this program in this project as "retrievebot.py".
+You can find this program in this repo as "retrievebot.py".

 ### Combining creating and retrieving the bot